WEB BUILD // READY

 Slow asset delivery

-Large WASM and asset bundles punish the first session if compression and distribution are weak.
-Players drop before the loading bar finishes.
+Large WASM, data, texture, and audio files punish the first session if compression headers and delivery are wrong.

 >SecurityError: Secure context required_